spencerbraun/stats_notes/STATS217/Stats 217 - Stochastic Processes.md

 * Recall hitting time $V_A = min\{n \geq 0; X_n \in A\}$.
 Return time $T_A = min\{n \geq 1; X_n \in A\}$ for A subset S. Both of these are stopping times
 * A RV $T \in \{0,1,2,3,...\}$ stopping time for a stochastic $(X_n)_{n \geq 0}$ if for all n greater than 0, the event $\{T \leq n\}$ is determined by $X_0,...,X_n$.
 Look at  $X_0,...,X_n$ tells us whether $X_n \in A$ by that step.
 For $V_A, T_A$ we can learn whether this time T has happened looking at the X's.
 Note $V_A$ is 0 if you start there, for return times we are bound by the minimum of 1.
 * Kth return time: $T_A^{(k)}$ is a stopping time. $T_A{(1)} = T_A,\; k \geq 2 \; T_A^{(k)} = min\{n > T_A^{k-1}: X_n \in A\}$.
+* Some intuition for stopping time: originates from the gambler's ruin, the gambler has made some decsion to stop after reaching a certain amount of money.
+It is a stopping rule, once this happens, I will stop.
+For it to be a stopping rule, you have to be able to tell if it has occurred - ie it must not be random anymore.

 ### Strong Markov Property
 * Regular Markov property for $(X_n)_{n \geq 0}$ condtion on $X_{n_0}=x$ then $(X_{n_0 + m})_{m \geq 0}$ is a MC with $X_0 =x$.